-The Company has deployed many initiatives to reduce the carbon footprint of its products and services.
-These range from collaborative logistic partnerships with the Company's customers and suppliers to reduce the usage of wooden pallets and corrugated boxes.
-CCL continues to develop unique products that help its customers reduce their carbon footprint such as CCL's Super Stretch Sleeves that decorate PET beverage containers without adhesive or energy and CCL's "wash off" labels for reusable bottles, which lowers the impact of glass going to landfill.
-The Company's greenfield sites are designed and constructed to specific standards to reduce CCL's carbon footprint and some plants have adopted the use of solar power to run their facilities.
+The Company has deployed many initiatives to reduce the carbon footprint of its products and services to ensure the business is sustainable.
+These include collaborative logistic partnerships with customers and suppliers to reduce the usage of wooden pallets and corrugated boxes.
+New products that help customers reduce their own carbon footprint, such as CCL's Super Stretch Sleeves that decorate PET beverage containers without adhesive or energy and patented "wash off" labels for reusable bottles, which lowers the impact of glass going to landfill.
+The Company's greenfield sites are designed and constructed to specific standards to reduce carbon footprint and some businesses have adopted the use of solar power to run their facilities.